albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 # What is a Docker container?

-- A standard deployment unit that encapsulates an application and all its dependencies
+A standard deployment unit that encapsulates an application and all its dependencies

 .responsive[![Docker Container](assets/images/Docker Container.png)]

-[//]: # (Not happy with the title, and would like to have something more like _what is docker_ instead)
+[//]: # (Not happy with the title, and would like to have something more like _what is docker_ instead => given this is an intermediate Docker topic, I think the audience will always connect Docker with containers.
+Or what was your concern here? )

 ---

 # How is a Docker container created?

-- A docker container is created every time we run a _docker image_
+By running a _docker image_ :

   ```bash
   $ docker run \